reiver/guide-research-interviewing/README.md

 It is usually much easier to get someone to talk to you, if someone they know introduces you to them.

-In addition to that, through this strategy, you can find a lot of (relevant) people to interview this way.
+In addition to that, through this strategy, you can find _a lot_ of (relevant) people to interview this way.
+Just do the math —

-For example, if you start with 1 person, and that person introduces you to 3 people, and each of those individuals introduced you to 3 more people, and each of those individuals introduced you to 3 more people — then that is:
+For example, if you start with 1 person, and that person introduces you to 3 people, and each of those individuals introduced you to 3 more people, and each of those individuals introduced you to 3 more people — then then the number of people you will end up interviewing is:
 ```
 1 + 1×3 + ((1×3)×3) + (((1×3)×3)×3) =
 1 + 3   + 9         + 27            =
 40
 ```

-Before you talk to all these people, yoy will very likely have learned a lot!
+Even before you finish talking to all these people, you will very likely have learned a lot!

 ## Phase 8